 – I can’t stop and chat with you, I’m in a rush!

-The similar adverbial phrase in fretta looks like it means the same thing at first.
+The similar adverbial phrase in fretta looks af if it means exactly the same thing at first.
 However, you can’t use it in exactly the same way.
 That little preposition makes a big difference.

 In fretta means quickly, rapidly